open-telemetry/oteps/text/0148-sampling-probability.md

 Google's [Dapper](https://research.google/pubs/pub36356/) tracing
 system describes the use of sampling to control the cost of trace collection at scale.
-Dapper's early Sampler algorithms, referred to as "inflationary" approach (although not published in the paper), is reproduced here.
+Dapper's early Sampler algorithm, referred to as an "inflationary" approach (although not published in the paper), is reproduced here.

 This kind of Sampler allows non-root spans in a trace to raise the